Feather and Fan Knitting Pattern: Tutorial, Tips, Ideas

 To knit the feather and fan pattern, you will need a few basic materials, including:

-• Needles: You will need knitting needles in the appropriate needle size for your yarn.
+• Needles: You will need knitting needles in the appropriate needle size for your yarn or one size larger.
+(I used size US 8 (5.0 mm) knitting needles.

 • Stitch markers: These are optional but can help mark the beginning and end of each pattern repeat.